mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 **Failover** replaces a failed master with a running slave.
 It does the
 following:

 1. Select the most up-to-date slave of the old master to be the new master.
+The selection criteria is as follows in descending priority:
+ 1. gtid_IO_pos (latest event in relay log)
+ 2. gtid_current_pos (most processed events)
+ 3. log_slave_updates is on
+ 4. disk space is not low
-If the new master has unprocessed relay log items, cancel and try again later.
+2. If the new master has unprocessed relay log items, cancel and try again later.
-2. Prepare the new master:
+3. Prepare the new master:
  1. Remove the slave connection the new master used to replicate from the old master.
  2. Disable the *read\_only*-flag.
  3. Enable scheduled server events (if event handling is on).
  4. Run the commands in `promotion_sql_file`.
  5. Start replication from external master is one existed.
-3. Redirect all other slaves to replicate from the new master:
+4. Redirect all other slaves to replicate from the new master:
  1. STOP SLAVE and RESET SLAVE
  2. CHANGE MASTER TO
  3. START SLAVE
-4. Check that all slaves are replicating.
+5. Check that all slaves are replicating.

 Failover may lose events if no slave managed to replicate the events before the master went down.